hoppe93/SOFT2/doc/sphinx/source/scripts/Detector.rst

-   Optionally, the direction of rotation can be explicitly specified by appending either ``cw`` (positive angle in clockwise direction) or ``ccw`` (positive angle in counter clockwise direction) after the tilt angle.
+   Optionally, the direction of rotation can be explicitly specified by appending either ``cw`` (positive angle in clockwise direction) or ``ccw`` (positive angle in counter clockwise direction) after the roll angle.